Skip to content

 Engagements are selective and structured around measurable business outcomes, not seats or feature tiers.

-Engagement structure and commercial terms are discussed in strategic conversations once there is clear alignment on objectives and scope.
-The AI Accelerator Platform is offered as a partnership, not a self-serve SaaS product.
+Engagement structure and commercial terms are discussed once there is clear alignment on objectives and scope.
+The platform is offered as a partnership, not a self-serve SaaS product.

-Detailed technical and economic materials are available under NDA for qualified parties.
+Detailed technical and economic materials are available under NDA for qualified institutions.